 The different types of industrial scrubbers help to protect the environment by eliminating hazardous chemicals and acids from polluted industrial exhaust gases.
 The main functions that industrial scrubbers serve are:

-- It ensures that the exhaust gas released to the environment will not cause undue amount of pollution.
+- It ensures that the exhaust gas released into the environment will not cause an undue amount of pollution.

 - They reduce the chances of acid rain by removing harmful acid gases.

 Types of Industrial Scrubbers